crashoverride777/swifty-rate/README.md

 - Step 3:

-Still in the RateGame struct enter your app ID that you can get from iTunes Connect
+Still in the "RateGame" struct enter your app ID from iTunes Connect

 To get the ID login to iTunes connect and go to MyApps-AppInformation and you should see it under General Information.

 - Step 4:

 I prefer to show the rateGameAlert at app launch.
 To do this go to your intial ViewController (GameViewController) and comform to the protocol

 ```swift
 class ViewController: UIViewController, RateGameAlert {....
 ```

-Than create an NSTimer (this ensures your app fully launched before alert is shown)
+Than create an NSTimer (this ensures your app fully launched before the alert is shown)

 ```swift
 NSTimer.scheduledTimerWithTimeInterval(1, target: self, selector: #selector(rateGameAlert), userInfo: nil, repeats: false)